 Situation / Complication / Resolution -- "Things were going well, then this happened, so we did this."
 Great for storytelling and recounting experience.

-Do not try to memorize all four.
-Pick two.
-Drill them until reaching for one is reflexive -- the way a basketball player does not think about which hand to dribble with.
 When a question lands, your brain grabs a framework off the shelf and starts filling in content.
 That is what experienced speakers are actually doing.
 They are not thinking faster.
 They are thinking inside a structure that makes speed possible.

 Buy time with bridging phrases